 One of the main reasons why entrepreneurs use foreign offshore companies is to protect their assets against future unlawful claims by creditors, government agencies or family members.
 Look at this site for more useful information.

-Legal protection of assets
+Legal protection of assets with offshore trusts

 Offshore companies have several key features that predestine them for property protection functions.
 The features of offshore companies that allow them to be used to protect property include: